msvalina/msvalina.github.io/content/behavior-and-environment.rst

 Bitcoin isn't created in vacuum.
-It was built on shoulders of giants.
+As is with everything else.
+It is built on shoulders of giants.
 Most technologies used to create Bitcoin come from cypherpunks culture.
 And `cypherpunks write code\!`_

 .. _cypherpunks write code!:  https://www.activism.net/cypherpunk/manifesto.html